realpython/members/README.md

 1. Admin should be able to delete replies within the lesson view
 1. Admin should be able to view all chapters
 1. Admin should be able to add new chapters
+1. Admin should be able to update users

 #### Incomplete

-1. Users should be able to hide/show the sidebar (current)
-1. Users should be able to view a Github avatar on the navbar
-1. Admin should be able to update users
-1. Users should be able to see their recent activity log on the dashboard
+1. Users should be able to see their recent activity log on the dashboard (current)
 1. Users should be able to view the chapter overview from the single chapter view
 1. Admin should be able to delete users
 1. Users should be able to contact support